 Unfortunately, Maria faced numerous challenges with the onset of COVID-19.
 Maria was referred to Grameen America, a local nonprofit microlender, that provided her with financing, training, and peer-to-peer coaching to support her business.

 Maria’s restaurant quickly rebounded, and she recently hired two new employees with Grameen’s help to support growth.
 Maria’s credit has also improved, and she now has a savings account where she sets aside money for emergencies and a family vacation to Honduras.

 “Grameen America has changed my life so much,” said Maria.
 “I am living the best version of my life right now, and it is all thanks to the support I’ve gotten from the program.”

 The Community Loan Fund is an enduring source of capital for the community and investments and grants are critical to its success.
 There are two ways to participate:

 Anyone can support the Community Loan Fund with a donation.

 OCF fundholders can invest in the Community Loan Fund using a Donor Advised Fund.
 The investment is allocated from the Donor Advised Fund’s existing investment program to the Community Loan Fund for a 7 year commitment term.
 At the end of the term, the investment, plus interest less any losses, is allocated back to the Donor Advised Fund and again available to the OCF fundholder for grantmaking.

-In the meantime, we invite you to hear from Janine, an OCF fundholder who — motivated by her desire to see others succeed – decided now was the time to make an impact by investing in the Community Loan Fund.
+Many OCF fundholders find that investing in the Community Loan Fund is a complement to their traditional grantmaking strategy.
+For example, we invite you to hear from Janine, an OCF fundholder who — motivated by her desire to see others succeed – decided now was the time to make an impact by investing in the Community Loan Fund.